 Monitoring of cloud conditions is important for understanding the role of clouds in the climate system and for studying potential changes of cloudiness and cloud properties as a consequence of a changed climate.
-The Atmospheric Remote Sensing group uses primarily data from polar orbiting meteorological satellites for studies over Europe and the Arctic.
+The SMHI meteorological research group uses primarily data from polar orbiting meteorological satellites for studies over Europe and the Arctic.
 Recently also global cloud processing has been started.

 Generation of cloud climate statistics

 CM SAF computes monthly means of various cloud parameters with a horizontal resolution of 15 km.
 The computations are based on cloud products derived from the AVHRR (Advanced Very High Resolution Radiometer) instrument onboard polar orbiting satellites and from the SEVIRI (Spinning Enhanced Visible and InfraRed Imager) instrument on the geostationary satellites.
 The following cloud parameters are covered: